 Fennel has a pale bulb and long green stalks.
-It can be grown almost anywhere.
+It can grow almost anywhere.
 All parts of the fennel plant, including the bulb, stalk, leaves, and seeds, are edible.
 They add flavor to other foods.

 This article is part of a collection of MNT articles on the health benefits of popular foods.

-According to the United States Department of Agriculture (USDA) National Nutrient Database one raw fennel bulb weighing 234 grams contains:
+According to the United States Department of Agriculture (USDA) National Nutrient Database, one raw fennel bulb weighing 234 grams (g) contains:

 - 73 calories

 - 2.9 g of protein

 - no cholesterol

 - 360 milligrams (mg) of potassium

 - 45 mg of sodium